 This award is given to the student who makes the greatest contribution to the Law Clinic in their penultimate and final years of study at the University.
-The award is named after Tommy Date Chong, a student with a keen interest in the Law Clinic who was sadly killed in a car accident in the late 1980's.
+The award is named after Tommy Date Chong, a student with a keen interest in the Law Clinic who was sadly killed in a car accident in 1982.
 The award is thus made to the student who shows the greatest commitment to the law clinic and passion for its work.